pachyderm/pachyderm/doc/docs/master/pachhub/pachhub_getting_started.md

 Click the **Create a 4-hr Workspace** button and fill out the form.
 ![PachHub cluster](../images/pachhub_create_workspace.png)

-Your just provisioned a one-node cluster that you can now use for a limited time for free!
+You just provisioned a one-node cluster that you can now use for a limited time for free!

 !!!
 Note